online-photo-submission/cloudcard-photo-downloader/scripts/README.md

 Once these variables are configured, the cloudcard photo downloader needs to be set up to run this script once photos have been sucessfully downloaded (see the Shell/Batch Script Hook Settings in the downloader readme).

 ## sftp-script

 ### Summary

-The sftp-script is a shell script sends downloadedd photos over SFTP to a remote location.
+The sftp-script is a shell script sends downloaded photos over SFTP to a remote location.
+This script should be stored in the main Cloudcard-Photo-Downloader folder if being used.

 ### Requirements